h0mbre/h0mbre.github.io/_posts/2020-02-01-HEVD_AbitraryWrite_64bit.md

 Great, hit our breakpoint.
 Now let's check out our shellcode buffer so you can see the problem!
 Let's look at the exact same memory view again.
 ![](/assets/images/AWE/mem2.PNG)

+Houston, we have a problem.
+Look at the first two bytes there, `\x26\x00` have overwritten the first two bytes of our shellcode buffer.
+If we disassemble this, we can see how this is now being interpreted.